IBM-Cloud/ibm-developer-extension-vscode/README.md

 ### Using CloudFoundry workflow:
 Video demonstrating `CloudFoundry` workflow: [IBM Developer Extension for VS Code for CloudFoundry ](https://youtu.be/gP_6cpR1JSM)

+Steps to get started:
+- Create a new CloudFoundry application
+    - Use the [web console](https://console.ng.bluemix.net/dashboard/cf-apps) and download the starter code
+    - Create a new CloudFoundry app manually
+- Open the project folder locally in the VS Code editor
 - Use `bx cf apps` to list all of your apps
 - Use `bx cf push` to push a build of your app
 - Use `bx cf <start/stop/restage/restart>` to change the status of your app